KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 This duality has also encouraged its diversification.
 By dosing the importance given to mapping or to localization, SLAM has been pushed away from the sole robotics field and became a reference to solve problems of many different natures: from **micro aerial vehicles** to **augmented reality (AR) on a smartphone**.<br/>
 The general system of the SLAM algorithm is made up of 4 parts:
    - **Sensor data**: on mobile devices, this usually includes the camera, accelerometer and gyroscope.
 It might be augmented by other sensors like GPS (indicated for outdoor applications), light sensor, depth sensors, etc;
    - **Front-End**: composed of two steps.
-The first step is feature extraction.
+The first step is **feature extraction**.
 These features also need to be associated with landmarks, keypoints with a 3D                         position, also called map points.
-These map points need to be tracked in a video stream (**conversion step**).
-This phase ends up with the loop                         closure, meaning that the devices reduces drift by recognizing places that have been encountered before (loop closure);
+These map points need to be tracked in a video stream.
+This phase ends up with the **loop                                             closure** step, meaning that the device reduces drift by recognizing places that have been encountered before;
    - **Back-End**: establishes the relationship between different frames, localizing the camera, as well as handling the overall                                                          geometrical reconstruction.
 This phase can be performed by sparse reconstruction (based on the keypoints) or capturing a dense 3D point cloud of                        the environment.
    - **SLAM estimate**: the result containing the tracked features, their locations and relations, as well as the camera position within the world.

 ## SLAM in Augmented Reality

 In an Augmented Reality scenario the device has to know its 3D position in the world.
-It calculates this through the spatial **relationship between itself and multiple keypoints**.<br/>
+It calculates this through the **spatial relationship between itself and multiple keypoints**.<br/>
-The useful information to correctly localize itself in a place is acquired through the device camera perhaps we can call the algorithm **visual SLAM**.
+The useful information to correctly localize itself in a place is acquired through the device camera, perhaps we can call the algorithm **visual SLAM**.
 SLAM instantiates a cartesian coordinate system with the origin in the initial camera's position and then combines the data from the accelerometer and the gyroscope to estimate the movement of the device.
 Using these data the algorithm is then able to:
    - **Build a map of the environment**;
    - **Localize the device itself within that environment**;